 an overview of your proposed plan, clarify any points of uncertainty, and glean any

 feedback or insights that the program officer can offer.

-- Work with OPSP to identify an external reviewer with expertise in the discipline and,
+- Work with ORSP to identify an external reviewer with expertise in the discipline and,

 preferably, experience with the sponsoring agency.
-OPSP can help find a reviewer and
+ORSP can help find a reviewer and

 provide a modest honorarium for their time.